Skip to main content Skip to footer

 Total Reward Statement via Electronic Staff Record (ESR)

-If your ABS is not available on your Total Reward Statement and you are an active member, then you should contact your NHS employer to request a statement.
-If you have left NHS employment, you should contact us to provide you with an estimate.
+If your ABS is not available on your Total Reward Statement and you are an active member, contact your NHS employer to request a statement.

 Employer directory

-Your current and previous employers will have provided the information used to update your pension records.
-They may be able to quickly resolve any queries that you have and can advise us of any amendments needed on your record.
-If you need to contact an employer, you may be able to find their contact details using our employer directory.
+Your current and previous NHS employers will have provided the information used to update your pension records.
+They may be able to quickly resolve any queries you have and can tell us if any changes are needed.

 Contact Us

-If you have any queries or concerns, go to our dedicated webpages
+If you have any queries or concerns, go to our dedicated webpages:

 Pension Scams